cortex-lab/phy/docs/api.md

 * `controller : object`
     The controller object that will be passed to the `attach_to_controller()` plugins methods.

-* `plugins : list`
+* `plugins : list of str`
-    List of plugins to attach in addition to those found in the user configuration file.
+    List of plugin names to attach in addition to those found in the user configuration file.

 * `config_dir : str`
     Path to the user configuration file.
 By default, the directory is `~/.phy/`.